-24 May Feeding Children and Adolescence: The Latest Recommendations
+24 May Feeding Children and Adolescents: The Latest Recommendations

 This post is in collaboration with Beef.
 It’s What’s for Dinner., managed by NCBA, a contractor to the Beef Checkoff.
 All opinions are my own.

 In December 2020, the 2020-2025 Dietary Guidelines for Americans (DGAs) were released, and this time the focus was on specific nutrient needs throughout various life stages.
 The theme of these latest guidelines is to “Make Every Bite Count,” starting at birth and throughout each and every life stage – including childhood and adolescents.
 Here’s a look into the updated dietary guidance for children and adolescents, including some of my go-to feeding tips for improving diet quality for these age groups through my own experience with my three kids.

 The Healthy Eating Index (HEI) is a scale that measures diet quality quantifying how well diet intake aligns with key recommendations from the DGAs with a possible score ranging from 0 to 100.The higher the total HEI score indicates a higher diet quality.
 The HEI of all Americans between 2011 and 2012 was 60, while the average HEI of all Americans between 2013 and 2016 was 59.
 Clearly there is a lot of room for improvement in the American diet.
 But, specifically, how are children and adolescents doing?